What is Physical Therapy?

 Introducing the Carroll University Physical Therapy Program

-The Carroll University Entry-level Physical Therapy program consists of a six-year course of study, divided into two phases.
-The pre-professional phase consists of the freshman, sophomore and junior years when students pursue their undergraduate bachelor's degree while the professional phase includes the senior year and two years of graduate study allowing the student to earn the Doctor of Physical Therapy (DPT) in a total of six years.
+The Carroll University Entry-level Physical Therapy program consists of a six-year course of study, divided into two phases for Carroll students who receive direct entry as a first-time freshman in the 3+3 cohort and PT Bound students who apply and are admitted in their junior year at Carroll.
+The pre-professional phase consists of the freshman, sophomore and junior years when students pursue their bachelor's degree while the professional phase includes the senior year and two years of graduate study allowing the student to earn the Doctor of Physical Therapy (DPT) in a total of six years.
+Athletic training direct admission students may complete the program in a total of seven years, earning both a bachelor's and a DPT.

 1Guide to Physical Therapist Practice, 2nd ed.
 American Physical Therapy Association, Alexandria VA, 2003:S13